cnnrbrn/sp2/project/index.md

 1. Use a file upload field to upload images to Strapi, or
 2. Use a text input that allows a URL to be entered.
 This allows an image from an external URL to be used as the product image.

+You can find the fields for each in Strapi.
+Use only one to display a product image.

 #### Delete existing product

 Allow products to be deleted.
-Before a product is deleted you must display a confirmation.
+Before a product is deleted you must display a confirmation dialog.
 The product should only be deleted if the user confirms.
-If the user cancels, the product must not be deleted.

 ## Level 2 (optional)